Reading Time: 10 minutes

 • What’s the point?

-Thus, the perfect email subject line is one that captures interest but doesn’t fall short of clarifying its purpose and intent.
-Setting your recipient’s expectations and stating clearly what’s in the message dramatically boosts its likelihood of avoiding the trash and actually getting read.
+Thus, the perfect email subject line captures interest but doesn’t fall short of clarifying its purpose and intent.
+Setting your recipient’s expectations and stating clearly what’s in the message dramatically boosts its likelihood of avoiding the trash and getting read.

 Example: Instead of keeping information from the recipient, this subject line from Emerson College clearly states what’s inside, enticing the user to open the email to claim the fee waiver.